Frequently Asked Questions

 What should I wear?

-During the treatment, I may ask you to undress to your comfort level, but you will be covered throughout.
+During the treatment, you can undress to your comfort level, but you will be covered with a sheet throughout.
 Some people prefer to wear loose fitting shorts (that you are able to pull up the thigh comfortably)

 What can I expect after the treatment?